How Neuroscience & Therapy Can Alleviate the Frustration and Empower Parents.

 In my experience, one therapeutic approach I have found to be a real game changer is to combine the above neuroscience with ACT.
 (ACT is the acronym for Acceptance and Commitment Therapy.)
 ACT is a therapeutic approach heavily based in mindfulness.
 It involves learning and working towards being able to accept who you are and begin to shift to a more compassionate stance when dealing with ADHD symptoms.
 It’s like that old saying, “be the change you want to see in the world.”

 The hard reality is that true ADHD will interfere with functioning or development across time and settings (unlike dealing with trauma symptoms which can look similar to ADHD but can begin at any time in life, and ebb and flow depending on the setting).
-But change is possible.
+But change is possible and you don’t need to work through it alone.

 If you, the parent or caregiver, begin to accept your child’s fidgeting as a way to regulate themselves (and maybe a way to practice self-regulation yourself) you may find yourself less frustrated.
 If you commit to finding creative ways to redirect your child’s inattentive brain chances are your tolerance level will begin to change and your relationship with your child improve.